Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

+A summary of this wavefunction, and its connection to the cuprate phase diagram appear in Figs.~\ref{fig:pdancilla1} and~\ref{fig:pdancilla2}.

+Ref.~\cite{YaHui24} has given an appealing quantum information theoretic interpretation of the wavefunction in Eq.~(\ref{wavefunction}).
+We can view the projection into singlet pairs as a set of Bell-pair measurements of the ancilla spins.
+This measurement teleports the entanglement of the ${\bm S}_2$ spins to the $c$ electrons.

 The wavefunction Eq.~(\ref{wavefunction}) has been studied numerically in Refs.~\cite{Iqbal24,HenryShiwei24,YaHui24}, with the couplings in $\mathcal{H}_{\rm KLmf}$ treated as variational parameters.
+One of the variational parameters is the hybridization/Higgs field $\Phi$, which is non-zero in the FL* phase and decreases with increasing doping until it vanishes at a FL*-FL transition.
 The results of Refs.~\cite{Iqbal24,HenryShiwei24} successfully capture the evolution of local, multi-point spin and charge correlations with doping as measured in cold atom experiments on the square lattice fermionic Hubbard model \cite{Koepsell21,Bloch24,Kendrick:2025ujy}.
 The results of Ref.~\cite{YaHui24} compare well with the exact diagonalization of Hubbard models in one and two dimensions.